 – And, will citizen journalism come to carry more weight than traditional TV channels?

-The debate was introduced by Index on Censorship editor Rachael Jolley and hosted by columnist, author and Index on Censorship chairman David Aaronovitch.
+The debate was introduced by the Index on Censorship magazine editor, Rachael Jolley, and hosted by the columnist, author and chairman of the Index on Censorship organisation, David Aaronovitch.

-Rachel Briggs – director of Hostage UK and deputy director of London’s Institute of Strategic Dialogue.
+Rachel Briggs is the director of Hostage UK and deputy director of London’s Institute of Strategic Dialogue.

-Amie Ferris-Rotman – a John S. Knight journalism fellow at Stanford University and a former senior correspondent for Reuters in Afghanistan.
+Amie Ferris-Rotman is a John S. Knight journalism fellow at Stanford University and a former senior correspondent for Reuters in Afghanistan.

-Raymond Joseph – a data journalist and former regional editor of the South African Sunday Times.
+Raymond Joseph is a data journalist and a former regional editor of the South African Sunday Times.

-Richard Sambrook – aprofessor of journalism, director of the Centre for Journalism at Cardiff University and former director of global news at the BBC.
+Richard Sambrook is a professor of journalism, the director of the Centre for Journalism at Cardiff University and a former director of global news at the BBC.

-This was an Index on Censorship debate, for more information on Index on Censorship, please visit their website at: http://www.indexoncensorship.org/.
+This was an Index on Censorship magazine debate at London’s Frontline Club.
+For more information on the Index on Censorship magazine, visit the official website at: http://www.indexoncensorship.org/.

-For more information on both the topic of this debate and the related autumn edition of Index on Censorship, click here.
+For more information on both the topic of this debate and the related autumn edition of the Index on Censorship magazine, click here.